axsh/vdc_training/workshop_02_vdc_1host/01_installation.md

 This has done essentially the same as the bridge setup exercises in the last workshop.
 Only this time the bridge will be created automatically on every boot.

-Next we need to attach `eth0` to the bridge.
+Next we need to enslave `eth0` to the bridge.
 Modify the file `/etc/sysconfig/network-scripts/ifcfg-eth0` with the following contents.

 ```
 DEVICE="eth0"